NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Method

-with $ \langle, \rangle $ denoting the inner product.
+with $ \langle, \rangle $ denoting the inner product and $ \| \cdot \| $ the Euclidean norm.
 If the vectors point in the same direction, they have a $ \mathit{cossim} $ value of $ 1 $, $ -1 $ for opposite directions and $ 0 $ for orthogonality.
-It was shown in CNOS Section 4.3, that using the top-$ 5 $ average, as an aggregating function, is the most robust option out of: Mean; Max; Median and top-K Average.
+It was shown in CNOS~\citep[Section 4.3]{nguyen2023cnosstrongbaselinecadbased}, that for this score, using the top-$ 5 $ average as an aggregating function, is the most robust option out of: Mean; Max; Median and top-K Average.

-\paragraph{Appearance score with cyclic threshold} Our definition of the appearance score $ \mathit{s}_{p, k}^{\mathit{appe}} $ can be seen as a way to discriminate between objects which are semantically similar, but with different patch/part-wise appearance.
-Instead of using only the template with the best semantic value, as in SAM-6D Section 3.1.2, we compute the sub-appearance scores for all the $ N_{T} $ templates and aggregate them.
-The sub-appearance score $ \mathit{s}_{p, k, i}^{\mathit{appe}} $, for template $ \mathit{T}_{i}^{k} $, is defined as: